kylerberry/JACT/README.md

 if a SHORT order is canceled or partially filled, JACT will continue placing best possible orders until the current position is closed entirely.

 #### Stop Loss
 JACT will constantly monitor the current price and compare it against any open position.
-If the current price falls below the `config.stopLoss` percentage it will immediately place a market sell order (has taker fee)
+If the current price falls below the `config.stop_loss` percentage it will immediately place a market sell order (has taker fee)

 #### Backtesting
 JACT has a basic backtesting feature.
-You can test your strategy against historical data of the dates you provide in `config.backtest.startDate` & `config.backtest.endDate`.
-Additionally, if you provide a `config.backtest.slippage`, the backtest will apply a random slippage percentage no greater than the percentage provided to ~50% of all buy orders.
+The config for the backtest can be altered in `backtest.config.json`.
+You can test your strategy against historical data of the dates you provide in `start_date` & `end_date`.
+Additionally, if you provide a `slippage` value, the backtest will apply a random slippage percentage no greater than the percentage provided to ~50% of all buy orders.
 Although it's not entirely accurate, it adds some noise to simulate market chaos.

 ### How to: Install
 - `npm install`
-- configure `config.yaml` _*see sample.config.yaml*_
+- configure `config.json` _*see sample.config.json*_

 ### How to: Trade
 _*JACT is in early development.
 You may experience bugs.
 TRADE AT YOUR OWN RISK*